-The private open space of Scottsdale Artist School complements the adjacent public open space, providing an expanded experience for artist activities.
+The private open space of Scottsdale ArtistS' School complements the adjacentINCLUDES public open space; THAT providingES an expanded experience for artist activities AND ENHANCE HUMAN ENGAGEMENT.

-Incorporation of permanent infrastructure, such as the Marshall Way Bridge, in open spaces supports day-to-day activities and events year-round.
+Incorporation of permanent infrastructure, such as the Marshall WaySOLERI Bridge, in open spaces supports day-to-day activities and events year-round.